Ecommerce is on the rise, but the growing competition is making it harder to stand out.

 You get to spend the money and manage the company the way that you want.
 And not all crowdfunding platforms require you to give up any shares.
 Some platforms, like Indiegogo and Kickstarter, offer investors rewards.

-In fact, most rewards are the products and services of the company you’re backing anyway like this robotic chess board made of real wood.
+In fact, most rewards are the products and services of the company you’re backing such as this robotic chess board made of real wood.

-Other platforms like Funding Circle offer loans to businesses although not to companies with less than two years’ trading history in most cases – expect to be asked to sign a personal guarantee though.
+Other platforms like Funding Circle offer loans to businesses but in most cases, not to ones with less than two years’ trading history.
+You can also expect to sign a personal guarantee.

 The advantages of crowdfunding